 If you want your publication to be involved with a limited number of advertisers giving you greater compensation, then you may opt for these models.

-The suitability of each pricing method ultimately depends on the sites, its audience, and the goal of the ad campaign.
-There are advantages as well as disadvantages of each ad pricing model.
-A publisher generally prefers a more predictable ad monetization model which is CPM but this model may not yield the best revenue.
+The suitability of each pricing method ultimately depends on the site, its audience, and the ad campaign’s goal.
+There are advantages as well as disadvantages to each ad pricing model.
+A publisher prefers a more predictable pricing model, CPM, but this model may not yield the best revenue.

-The suitability of one ad pricing model for a site may not be the same for another site too.
-Major search engines and websites reaching the higher set of audiences like Google, Bing, or Facebook prefer the CPC model while the content-based websites prefer the CPM model.
+The suitability of one pricing model for a site may not be the same for another site.
+Major search engines and websites reaching higher audiences, like Google, Bing, or Meta (formerly known as Facebook), prefer the CPC model, while content-based publishers prefer the CPM model.

-If you are new to display advertising, the best bet for you will be trying all the models with different campaigns and check your audience’s response to various models.
-This way, you can find out the most suitable ad monetization model for your website.
-You can also construct a table for ‘CPM vs CPC vs CPA vs CPL vs CPI’ and note down the revenue and profit made over a certain (fixed) time period to easily discern between the models.
+If you are new to display advertising, the best bet is to try all the models with different campaigns and check your audience’s response to various models.
+This way, you can find your website’s most suitable pricing model.
+You can also construct a table for ‘CPM vs. CPC vs. CPA vs. CPL vs. CPI’ and note the revenue and profit made over a certain (fixed) period to discern between the models easily.